Breakfast with Michel Rey

 I should rather close down the hotel

 The Baur au Lac is A Select member of The Most Famous Hotels in the World.
-It is set in its own park on the shore of Lake Zurich, a stone’s throw from the Paradeplatz, the city’s bustling financial district, and the world-famous Bahnhofstrasse!
+It is set in its own park on the shore of Lake Zurich, a stone’s throw from the Paradeplatz, the city’s bustling financial district, and the world-famous Bahnhofstrasse!.
+Michel Rey is the doyen of Swiss Hospitality and became certainly one of the longest serving hotel general managers of the world.
+From 31.
+December 1969 until 2012 he was at the Baur au Lac, since 1982 he served as the general manager.

 Good morning, dear Michel Rey.
 We are having a late breakfast at your beautifully newly refurbished restaurant Pavillon.
 In fact I should have breakfast with your wife and yourself.
 You are managing the Baur au Lac together?